PC: Simon Pauly

 “Soprano Marjorie Owens could project over the huge ensembles but also sing with delicate pianissimo at crucial points for the role (“Numi, pietà” and “O patria mia”).
 In those exquisite moments of Verdi soprano suffering, as the libretto puts it, Owens’s pain was indeed sacred (“il suo dolor mi è sacro,” as Amneris puts it), something meant for delectation.”

 Weber – Oberon – Ozean du Ungeheuer

-Last season, Ms. Owens made her Canadian Opera Company and role debuts as the title-role in Turandot; she also made her Boston Youth Symphony Orchestra debut as Aida.
+In recent seasons, Ms. Owens made her Canadian Opera Company and role debuts as the title-role in Turandot; she also made her Boston Youth Symphony Orchestra debut as Aida.

 Prior to that, Ms. Owens made her Hong Kong debut in the title role of Aida with Opera Hong Kong, returned to Dresden as Senta in Der fliegende Holländer and to the roster of the Metropolitan Opera.
 She was heard in recital with the George London Foundation with baritone Quinn Kelsey.

 In the 2016-2017 season, Marjorie Owens returned to the Semperoper Dresden as Dorotka in Schwanda, to the Washington Concert Opera for the title-role in Beethoven’s Leonore, and to the roster of the Metropolitan Opera.
 In concert, she was heard as Senta in Der fliegende Holländer with the Saint Louis Symphony Orchestra and David Robertson.